-Ashwagandha / Indian ginseng / Indian winter cherry, refers to the roots of a medicinal plant Withania somnifera.
-It has antidepressant effect on central nervous system and stimulant effect on brain and reduces anxiety and stress.
+Ashwagandha / Indian ginseng / Indian winter cherry refers to the roots of a medicinal plant Withania somnifera.
+It has an antidepressant effect on the central nervous system and stimulant effect on the brain and reduces anxiety and stress.

-The dried root powder has adaptogen, tonic, anti-inflammatory, immunomodulator, anti-tumor, nervine, mild sedative, analgesic, reproductive tonic, aphrodisiac and anti-anaemic properties.
+The dried root powder has adaptogen, tonic, anti-inflammatory, immunomodulator, anti-tumor, nervine, mild sedative, analgesic, reproductive tonic, aphrodisiac, and anti-anemic properties.
 It is a Rasayana that gives longevity and vitality.
-It is prescribed for promoting health, longevity, arresting aging process, revitalizing the body in debilitated conditions, increasing immunity, treating musculoskeletal conditions and as general tonic to increase energy.
+It is prescribed for promoting health, longevity, arresting the aging process, revitalizing the body in debilitated conditions, increasing immunity, treating musculoskeletal conditions and as a general tonic to increase energy.

 Withanamides, present in Ashwagandha has shown to scavenge free radicals generated during the initiation and progression of Alzheimer’s.
 Neuronal cell death triggered by amyloid plaques is also blocked by withanamides.
 Withanamides A and C uniquely bind to the active motif of beta-amyloid and prevent fibril formation.
 Intake of Ashwagandha in a dose of 500 mg/day, helps in forgetfulness.